Panic disorder affects many people, trapping them often in a public place, where they must either conceal their fears or be the center of attention.

 Imagine dealing with these panic attacks monthly, weekly, or even several times a day.
 If you’ve ever awakened from a bad dream with clammy skin and fearful thoughts or pictures in your mind, you may have an idea what pain would ensue suffering these attacks while trying to act normal.

-Of course, if this happens to your rarely, this doesn’t mean you have panic disorder.
+Of course, if this happens to you rarely, this doesn’t mean you have panic disorder.
 Most people have had these times of panic at least a couple times during their lifetime.

 Panic attacks can have complicated sources, so a trained health professional who has studied and worked with Panic disorder is essential to the assessment and treatment of someone with Panic Disorder.
 The tendency toward panic may be inherited.
 Perhaps your body is going through chemical changes because of the time of life you are in or because of an injury sustained.